bahtiyartan/troia/docs/94ClientPlugin.rst

 How to Develop a Canias Plugin
 ------------------------------

 To connect a standalone application to Canias or develop a Canias Plugin caniasplugin.jar must be used as library.
 This api contains all required infrastructure communicate with Canias Clients.
 Using this api it is possible to send actions to Canias clients or listen actions from Canias Client.
 Two sample plugins(executable, non-executable) are supplied with this document.

 Key Classes
 ===========

-To develop a Canias Plugin, you must only inherit iasAbstractPlugin class which is supplied in caniasplugin.jar. iasAbstractPlugin has abstract methods that must be overridden by your plugin.
+To develop a Canias Plugin, programmers must only inherit iasAbstractPlugin class which is supplied in caniasplugin.jar.

+iasAbstractPlugin has abstract methods that must be overridden by your plugin.
 When and PLUGINACTION command run on an TROIA application, doAction(iasPluginAction p) method is fired.
 To send events to Canias Client from a plugin use postEvent(iasPluginEvent e, String target) method.

 iasPluginAction class contains all required information such as action class, action type, action value, session id, transaction id, username and transaction.
 Event source is also contained by iasPluginAction.
 Using event source value, it is possible to send events to Canias Client which sends previous action.